 I am independent of my parents.
 I don't live with them, I file my own taxes and they are not helping me with college expenses.
 Can I file for financial aid without using their income information?

 The federal aid programs are built on the premise that educating a child is a family responsibility.
 The FAFSA gives specific criteria for determining when a student may file for federal aid without using parental income information.
-If there are other extenuating circumstances please feel free to contact the financial aid office for further assistance.
+If there are other extenuating circumstances, please feel free to contact the Financial Aid Office for further assistance.

 Yes, but in addition to the FAFSA, you must complete a Loan application worksheet and complete any required documents requested by the Financial Aid Office for verification.

 For both loans, the principal (the original amount a student borrows) is deferred until six months after the student graduates or stops attending school at least half-time.
-As its name implies, a SUBSIDIZED loan is one where the government pays the interest on the loan while the student is in school.
-An UNSUBSIDIZED loan is one where the government does not pay the interest while the student is in school, that is, the student is responsible for paying the interest.
+As its name implies, a subsidized loan is one where the government pays the interest on the loan while the student is in school.
+An unsubsidized loan is one where the government does not pay the interest while the student is in school, that is, the student is responsible for paying the interest.

 Yes.
-Students may cancel all or a portion of their loan by informing the Financial Aid office in writing.
+Students may cancel all or a portion of their loan by informing the Financial Aid Office in writing.

 Yes.
 At the end of each semester, (Fall, Spring, Summer) the Financial Aid Office will review the number of hours students complete in order to determine if the student has completed enough hours to maintain eligibility.
 The student must complete at least 64% of the cumulative hours attempted in order to continue receiving financial aid.
 Included in this is all hours attempted at UACCM and any hours from other colleges attended that transfer toward the student’s current major at UACCM.

 You may apply at www.ADHE.edu and then go to the Youniversal Application.
 Applications are taken through June 1 for the upcoming award year.
 In completing the Youniversal Application, you will be required to set up a log-in and password.
 At this location, you will be prompted upon receipt of your application, about additional requirements for receiving the scholarship.
-Typically an applicant may have to provide high school transcripts, college transcripts, ACT or Compass Scores, and completion of the FAFSA.
+Typically an applicant may have to provide high school transcripts, college transcripts, ACT or ACCUPLACER scores, and completion of the FAFSA.

 The Youniversal Application does consider your eligibility for other state funded programs.